-Here is a collection of some of my favourite ceramic animal artists :
+Here is a collection of a few of my favourite ceramic animal artists :

 Lesley Anne Greene :

 “ I exhibit and sell throughout the UK and model imaginative figurative sculptures using hand building techniques.
 Inspiration is often drawn from an interest in the role of animals and ancient artefacts and sustained by visits to museums and sites of antiquity both at home and abroad.
 Other works are derived from encounters in daily life and embrace a playful humour in their expression and form.
 The individually made pieces vary in scale from palm size to approximately twenty seven inches tall.
 Fired in an electric kiln they are decorated with metallic oxides, coloured slips, underglazes gold and silver lustres. “

 Michael and Sumati Colepitts – Artful Ceramics :